 The GST on LIC’s endowment plan premiums varies depending on the year of payment.
 For the first-year premium, a GST rate of 4.5% is applied, while premiums paid in subsequent years attract a lower GST rate of 2.25%.

-For example, if a policyholder pays an annual premium of ₹10,000 for a LIC endowment plan, the GST in the first year would be 4.5%, amounting to ₹450.
-In the following years, the premium will be subject to a GST of 2.25%, resulting in an additional ₹225.
+For example, if a policyholder pays an annual premium of Rs.
+10,000, the GST in the first year would be 4.5%, amounting to Rs.
+450. For the following years, the GST would drop to 2.25%, which equals Rs.
+225 per premium payment.

 Related Read: GST on Insurance Premiums: Impact, Tax Savings, and More